galenmolk/studiosaurus/Assets/readme.txt

+do all the classes that are currently generic HAVE To be generic?
+AssetControls?? etc auto switch play stop button back t o stop on end of audioclip allow for context menu to stay open as your resize

+Unable to determine the audio type from the URL (blob:null/7fe0223b-6c99-a44c-b371-31d393d3c21d).
+Please specify the type.

+Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://www.galenmolk.com/uploads/1/1/7/9/117904336/hckrtesting_1.png.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).

 MAIN ROADMAP
+webgl build still garbles the file/path names

 add more objects!
  have a list of objects on a toolbar, with buttons, do it settings auto-select the slot that contains the asset that is already assigned to the component you're selecting for